-Lua code can be used both for writing scripts, which are treated by DFHack command line prompt almost as native C++ commands, and invoked by plugins written in C++.
+Lua code can be used both for writing scripts, which are treated by DFHack command line prompt almost as native C++ commands, and invoked by plugins written in c++.

 This document describes native API available to Lua in detail.
-It does not describe all of the utility functions implemented by Lua files located in hack/lua/ (library/lua/ in the git repo).
+It does not describe all of the utility functions implemented by Lua files located in hack/lua/...